cindyliu6/CS50-Project/README.md

 ## Getting Started

-Before running the game, it is essential to have installed Python from https://www.python.org/downloads/ , Pygame from https://www.pygame.org/wiki/GettingStarted.
-Then, t get started with the game itself, download the zip file onto your local computer and unzip the included files into a folder.
+Before running the game, it is essential to have installed Python from https://www.python.org/downloads/ , as this game was made for Python 3.8.5.
+Then, to play the game, you need to install Pygame, which can be done by following these [instructions](https://www.pygame.org/wiki/GettingStarted).
+This may require you to install [pip](https://pip.pypa.io/en/stable/installing/).
+Then, to get started with the game itself, download the zip file onto your local computer and unzip the included files into a folder.
 After doing so, open the folder with either a local or cloud IDE, or navigate to the folder through terminal.

 ## Running the Project